-Bookings opening soon for Winter 2023/2024.
-Click here for our latest updates
+Bookings now open for Niseko Winter 2023/2024, including Kids Ski Club!
+Click here for our latest updates.

 Is it better to rent your ski equipment on location, or are you better off buying your own gear?
-It is a tough question, and it really depends on several variables.
+It is a tough question and really depends on several variables.
 Did you know that it can still be beneficial to rent gear, even if you have already purchased a ski or snowboard setup?
 Let us explore the pros and cons of buying and renting equipment.

 Buying vs. Renting